 At first glance, the Clek Fllo looks just like the top-of-the-line seat, the Clek Foonf.
 This is because the actual seat is the same design, and most of the differences are in the base.
 Let’s take a look at them:

 - Overall, the biggest difference between the 2 seats is the rigid latches that the Foonf is equipped with.
 The rigid latches make this seat SO secure, you'd swear it's a part of the vehicle itself!

 - The Foonf has three different recline positions that the seat can be locked into, this allows it to adapt to fit more vehicle seats [without the use of pool noodles or rolled up towels to achieve a proper recline angle in many cases]

 - The Fllo has one set angle for rear-facing installations, and one set angle for forward-facing installations - if a proper recline angle cannot be achieved in your vehicle with the rear-facing wedge, a rolled up towel or pool noodles may be necessary

-- In rear-facing positions, the Foonf uses a rear-facing wedge attached to the base of the seat – this is what creates the necessary angle for a rear-facing installation.
+- In rear-facing positions, the Fllo uses a rear-facing wedge attached to the base of the seat – this is what creates the necessary angle for a rear-facing installation.
 The Foonf has a recline-foot that is a separate piece that must be attached to the base when used in rear-facing mode [it is included in your box]

 - Because the Fllo doesn’t use the rigid LATCH connectors or smooth recline feature, it is about 10lbs lighter!
 It also sits a bit lower on your vehicle seat.

 - Although the weight of the seat doesn’t matter much once it is installed, if you’re constantly swapping seats between cars or travelling then the Fllo may be a better fit for your family.